Our Fantastic Journey

 1959

-Original School Building
+Name Change and School Building

 Archbishop Beck Catholic College was originally called “St. Bonaventure’s Catholic High School”.
+St Bonaventure was an Italian medieval theologian, cardinal, and minister general of the Franciscans.

 In 1959 St. Bonaventure’s Catholic High School moved into its then newly built school building.
-The original site address was Cedar Road, Liverpool, L9 9AF.
+The original site address was Cedar Road, Liverpool, L9 9AF

 1983